 Designated Safeguarding Lead: Mrs Karen Dadds (Deputy Headteacher)

 Deputy DSLs: Ms Fiona Coffin, Mr Jason Pitt, Mr David Cook (Assistant Headteachers), Mrs Erin Clarke (School-based Social Worker), Mrs Kirsty Baril or Mrs Mina Peroni (Student Services).

 Child Protection Governor: Mrs Yas Maybank

 Prevent Lead: Mrs Karen Dadds (Deputy Headteacher)

 E-safety Lead: Mr Jason Pitt, Assistant Headteacher

-There may be occasions when parents, carers or neighbours become concerned about the safety of a student.
-If you have any concerns, please phone 01202 486237 and ask to speak to the Designated Safeguarding Lead, Mrs Karen Dadds, about a safeguarding matter.
+Please phone us on 01202 486237 with any concerns and ask to speak to the Designated Safeguarding Lead, Mrs Karen Dadds, about a safeguarding matter.
 If she is unavailable, you will be directed to one of our Deputy Designated Safeguarding Leads.

 If reporting a concern, please provide as much information as possible.

 If you have a concern during school holidays or out of school hours, please phone one of the numbers below.